MarcoHassan/AWS-server-/README.md

 pip install -r requirements.txt
 ```

-Alternatively you can, of course, also install the required packages without virtualenv by simply using pip/pip3.
+Alternatively you can, of course, also install the required packages specified in requirements.txt without virtualenv by simply using pip/pip3.

 #### Code

-Please find the python code for the project in the above src directory in the twystream.py file.
+Please find the python code for the project in the twystream.py file in the src directory.
 We tried to describe the code in the most exhaustive way possible.

 Do not hesitate to contact us in case of doubts.